 From tradition to transition: Exploring LCP Delta’s role in decarbonising the River Thames

-At LCP Delta, and alongside partners UK Power Networks, Marine Zero, ev.energy and the Port of London Authority, we are leading this transformation, with the pioneering Electric Thames project, funded by Ofgem’s Strategic Innovation Fund (SIF).
+LCP Delta, alongside partners UK Power Networks, Marine Zero, ev.energy and the Port of London Authority, are shaping the decarbonisation of the Thames, with the pioneering Electric Thames project, funded by Ofgem’s Strategic Innovation Fund (SIF).

 The challenge is significant.
-The UK maritime sector is faced with decarbonising its fleet, and as the country’s busiest waterway, the Thames represents an opportunity to lead the way with innovation.
+The UK maritime sector is faced with decarbonising its fleet and, as the country’s busiest waterway, the Thames represents an opportunity to lead the way with innovation.
 The goal is to create a scalable, sustainable template for clean-powered vessels – one with the potential to use boat-to-grid (B2G) technology, benefitting both operators and the local energy system.
 However, for vessel operators, the solution is far from straightforward.
-Early stakeholder engagement has highlighted significant obstacles, such as: the impracticality of retrofitting existing vessels with batteries or hydrogen fuel cells.
-Replacing fleets entirely comes with high upfront costs.
-And, on top of this, there is the challenge of installing the right amount of charging infrastructure to meet demand from operators.
+Early stakeholder engagement has highlighted significant obstacles, such as the impracticality of retrofitting existing vessels with batteries or hydrogen fuel cells or replacing fleets entirely.
+On top of this, there is the challenge of installing the right amount of charging infrastructure to meet demand from operators.

-The Electric Thames SIF project, now in its second phase (Alpha), is addressing these challenges, answering crucial questions about energy infrastructure and business models and providing a scalable framework for maritime decarbonisation.
+The Electric Thames SIF project, now in its second phase (Alpha), is addressing these challenges, answering crucial questions about energy infrastructure and business models as well as providing a scalable framework for maritime decarbonisation.

 A clean-powered pathway